 - For a step-by-step tutorial, CraftyStylish has a nice post that includes instructions for making handles on your fabric baskets.

-- Donna, at This Year’s Dozen, suggests using binder clips to hold coiled fabric in place around the rope, shares frugal alternatives to clothesline and ideas for hiding the rope end, and shows off a beautiful finished basket with wooden handles.
+- Donna, at This Year’s Dozen, suggests using binder clips to hold the coiled fabric in place around the rope, shares frugal alternatives to clothesline and ideas for hiding the rope end, and shows off a beautifully finished basket with wooden handles.

 I just made a couple of small baskets, but it is quite addicting.
 I would love to try some bigger baskets with more natural colors when I can get some more rope!